-- – Gather current account information for where the new number is right now.
+- Gather current account information for the carrier account where the new number is right now.

-- – Wait 3 calendar days for the number to start working automatically.
+- Wait approximately 3 business days for the number to start working automatically.

-- o Tax ID on the account, if there is one
+- Tax ID on the account, if there is one

 SUBMIT INFORMATION TO AT&T MOBILITY